slimemold/timingcat/README.md

 - Add support for ontheday.net day-of registration (racers added after initial import).
 - Add shortcut key to toggle wall/reference time.
+- Fix exception handling so that application exits on exception (rather than repeatedly throwing the same exception over and over again if the exception was unhandled).

 1.0.1
 - Bug fixes, ontheday.net remote robustness fixes.